Frequently Asked Questions

 Junior Kindergarten (JK) admissions are based on a lottery process at our school due to limited space available.
-You may apply for JK the year your child turns four.
-Equinox will accept JK applications for the 2019-2020 school year between January and mid-February 2019.
+You may apply for JK lottery the year your child turns four.
+Equinox will accept JK lottery applications for the 2019-2020 school year between January 1st and February 15th, 2019.
 So, if your child will be turning four between January 2019 and December 2019, you may apply for the JK program at Equinox.

 Equinox will NOT accept your child’s application, nor add them to our waitlists, if they are under four years old the year they apply.